sahahn/BPt/docs/ABCD_ML_class_docs.rst

 ======
 To start, you must import the module.
 Assuming that it has been downloaded of course.
-Import and then make an object, in this example the obj is called "Your_ABCD_ML_Object", but in practice you would want to choose something shorter, like "ML".
+Import and then make an object, in this example the obj is called "Your_ML_Object", but in practice you would want to choose something shorter, like "ML".

 ::